-Job opportunities in the ecological and environmental fields are predicted to grow enormously over the next several years - - especially in private companies, non-government organizations, and in pre-college schools more than at universities and federal agencies.
+Job opportunities in the ecological and environmental fields are projected to grow over the next several years - - especially in environmental consulting, private companies, non-government organizations.

 A wide variety of positions requiring the application of ecological principles are available, though the title might not include “ecologist.”
 Some of these job titles include: consultant, planner, analyst, program manager, education coordinator, computer programmer, lobbyist, and lawyer.
 Remember, personal experiences may help to define new job descriptions and with every experience comes more responsibility, financial compensation, and opportunities.

 Regardless of the specific focus of their degrees, all ecologists need a broad background in the life and natural sciences.
 An understanding of the physical sciences, including geology, chemistry, physics, and engineering also is helpful.
 Ecologists need to communicate ideas to those around them, so it is extremely important to gain experience writing and making oral presentations.
 They need a working knowledge of mathematics, statistics, and computers to design sound investigations, to analyze and interpret their data, and to understand and build mathematical models of ecological concepts and processes.